-ARTICLE 24 - SHIFT PREMIUMS
+ARTICLE 24 - SHIFT, WEEKEND PREMIUMS

-All employees working the night shift shall be paid a shift differential of two dollars (\$2.00) per hour for the entire shift worked.
+All employees working a night shift shall be paid a shift differential of one-dollar-and-fifty cents (\$1.50) per hour for the entire shift worked.

-A night shift shall be defined as shift that falls between 11:00 pm and 7:00 am.
+A night shift shall be defined as shift that falls between 11:00 p.m. and 7:30 a.m.